Laboratory of Environmental Modeling and Monitoring, Hydrology, Hydraulics, and Naturalistic Engineering

-The Laboratory of Environmental Modelling, Hydrology, Hydraulic Engineering, and Soil and Water Bioengineering (MAIN) is a research unit within the Department of Agricultural, Food, Environmental and Forestry Sciences and Technologies at the University of Florence.
+The Laboratory of Environmental Modelling and Monitoring, Hydrology, Hydraulic Engineering, and Soil and Water Bioengineering (MAIN) is a research unit within the Department of Agricultural, Food, Environmental and Forestry Sciences and Technologies at the University of Florence.

-The MAIN Lab was established through the collaboration between the Soil Protection and Catchment and Forest Hydrology (CaFH) research groups.
+The MAIN Lab was established through the collaboration between the research groups of Forest Watershed Management and Catchment and Forest Hydrology.
 It brings together a multidisciplinary team comprising professors, research fellows, PhD candidates, and collaborators who adopt an interdisciplinary approach to investigate challenges related to rural and agroforestry systems.

 The laboratory’s activities encompass expertise in environmental and hydrological modelling, soil and water bioengineering, forest hydrology, and soil management, employing advanced digital technologies and monitoring instruments.
 Its primary objective is to foster sustainability, resilience, and innovation within rural territories through scientific research, advanced education, and active engagement with local communities and institutional stakeholders.